You have to submit a final accounting package for shipments you import into Canada. In most cases, a complete accounting package consists of:

 Determining some of these elements, including tariff classification, value for duty, and the origin of your goods, may be more complex.
 For more details see B3 Elements

 As a new importer, you may need help completing Form B3.
-In the brochure called Importing Commercial Goods Into Canada, we have provided step-by-step instructions on how to complete Form B3.
 You can also refer to Memorandum D17-1-10, Coding of Customs Accounting Documents.

 Some goods are subject to the requirements of other federal government departments and may need permits, certificates, and examinations.
 We administer the import portions of legislation on behalf of these departments.